-The 2019-20 calendar of events and activities
+The 2023-24 calendar of events and activities

+Projects and programs count on the constant support of the generous Inserra family, which allows for constant expansion and innovation.
 The approach offered by the Inserra Chair is a holistic one that strives for organically bringing together research initiatives, teaching projects, and cultural activities in the service of several communities both on and off campus in the belief that the promotion of Italian and Italian American culture happens in multi-layered ways, with several stakeholders involved, and in a sustained way over time.
-Its efforts continue to be particularly focused on a transnational vision of Italy able to make an impact on the curricular offerings on campus (see translation-centered courses in the Italian major and minor as well as the Language Business Culture combined major.
+Its efforts continue to be particularly focused on a transnational vision of Italy able to make an impact on the curricular offerings on campus, i.e. Italian major and minor as well as the Language Business Culture combined major.

 Thank you for supporting this vision with your participation and with the circulation of this information.
 We look forward to seeing you at these events (in person or on line)!